softwaresaved/clean-code-workshop/README.md

 ## Materials

-The slides for this workshop are
+The slides for this workshop and handouts for the code review exercise are at: [https://github.com/softwaresaved/clean-code-workshop/tree/master/materials](https://github.com/softwaresaved/clean-code-workshop/tree/master/materials)

+The code snippets for the code review exercise are at: [https://github.com/softwaresaved/clean-code-workshop/tree/master/code_review](https://github.com/softwaresaved/clean-code-workshop/tree/master/code_review)

 You are encouraged not to look at the code review materials before you have done the exercises.